-Composite metal deck is a sheet of thin profiled steel that is used in the formation of reinforced concrete floors in steel frame construction.
+Composite metal deck is a sheet of thin profiled steel used in the formation of reinforced concrete floors in steel frame construction.

-The composite metal deck can have shallow or deep profiles depending on the end requirement.
-The length, and potential span, of the metal deck sheet is dependent on factors such as gauge, visit our metal decking products page for more information.
+Composite metal deck can have shallow or deep profiles depending on the end requirement.
+The length, and potential span, of the metal deck is dependent on factors such as gauge and load requirement.
+Visit our metal decking products page for more information.

-The metal deck is laid and fixed between the horizontal beams of a steel frame building.
+The composite metal flooring is laid and fixed between the horizontal beams of a steel frame building.
 A concrete floor slab, reinforced with steel mesh sheets or steel fibres, is cast on the composite metal decking to create a composite concrete floor slab.

 The composite action is extended to the supporting steel framework through the application of shear studs which are stud welded through the steel decking on to the top flange of the steel beam before the concrete is cast.